 Blume now specializes in stories on historical cultural achievements, and has documented seminal moments in the careers of Jackson Pollock, Truman Capote, and Ernest Hemingway, among other greats.
 She contributes regularly to Vanity Fair, and her work has appeared in many additional publications, including Town & Country, The New York Times, T: The New York Times Style Magazine, The Wall Street Journal, WSJ Magazine, Vogue, Departures, and The Paris Review Daily, and the Los Angeles Review of Books, among other publications.

 On June 7, 2016, Eamon Dolan Books / Houghton Mifflin Harcourt released Blume’s new book, Everybody Behaves Badly: The True Story Behind Hemingway’s Masterpiece The Sun Also Rises to commemorate the 90th anniversary of Sun‘s 1926 release.
-In early reviews, critics have lauded Everybody Behaves Badly as “essential … a page-turner,” “magnificently reported,” “fiendishly readable,” “riveting,” and “the best book on Hemingway in Paris since A Moveable Feast.”
+Reviewers have lauded Everybody Behaves Badly as “essential … a page-turner,” “magnificently reported,” “fiendishly readable,” “riveting,” and “the best book on Hemingway in Paris since A Moveable Feast.”
 The book became New York Times best seller shortly after its publication.